WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/Design.md

 3. ***UI/UX*** Dedicated html page for inserting an expense
    - See the wifreframe section below
    - Deafult to current months expenses for display
+   - expense category to use drop down to ensure that this field is controlled
+   - payment method to use drop down to ensure that this field is controlled

 4. ***HTML/CSS*** Page will need input box for each field above, button to pull up insert page, button for delete and edit.
 Will also need an apply button to apply filters to our dataset so the expense table only dsiplays the records on the page that we choose.
    - One page for displaying current expenses with filter options.
 Buttons for edit, delete on each record displayed.
 Then another button for inserting a new expense, finally another button to apply a filter and requery the expense table for display on the filter.